 Using your HSA as a checking account

 Life happens.
-When you're faced with a stack of medical bills you can't afford, spending HSA money makes sense.
-But there are drawbacks to emptying your account.
-Draining the money now means less for the future.
+When you're faced with a stack of medical bills you can't afford, spending HSA money might seem like the only move.
+But there are drawbacks to emptying your account, because draining the money now means you'll have less for the future.

 Compound It! is your weekly update of achievable, effective, no-nonsense HSA saving and investment advice, delivered by people who make it work in their own lives.
 For the latest info about your health and financial wellness, be sure to check out the HSA Learning Center, and follow us on Facebook and Twitter.